 - Miles driven

-Working out business mileage may be done at the end of the month and it’s difficult to remember the journeys taken, miles completed, client visited etc,.
-Employees may not list all their travel and miss out on claiming their deserved reimbursements from the employer.
+Working out business mileage may be done at the end of the month and it’s difficult to remember the journeys taken, miles completed, clients visited, etc. Employees may not list all their travel and miss out on claiming their deserved reimbursements from the employer.

 - Employee logs mileage which can take some time if traveling every day.
-Manually entering the details required as per HMRC requirement can be tedious.
+Manually entering the details required as per HMRC requirements can be tedious.

 - Employer Checks and Approves Expense Claim

-- Finance Department makes an accounting entry in Accounts package
+- Finance Department makes an accounting entry in the Accounts package

 HMRC can issue fines up to £3,000 for not keeping proper and accurate records.
 A Sole director of a limited company may not have the inclination or time to log each trip and therefore could risk a possible fine and mileage expenses being disallowed.

-An employee could go on a business trip but makes personal trips on the way or claim for a trip to his or permanent place of work.
-Employee unintentionally could claim the mileage for the round trip.
+An employee could go on a business trip but makes personal trips on the way or claim for a trip to his or her permanent place of work.
+Employees unintentionally could claim the mileage for the round trip.
 As a result, the employer ends up paying extra for this mistake.

 Wrong timing of expenses

-To save costs, accountant must have detailed information.
-But spreadsheets, log books and note pads make it difficult to decipher anomalies and potential fraud.
+To save costs, accountants must have detailed information.
+But spreadsheets, logbooks, and notepads make it difficult to decipher anomalies and potential fraud.
 Manual capture of information restricts trend reports.
 For example, the following metrics are difficult to capture with manual logs.